OleHolmNielsen/HPE_Proliant/README.md

 ```
 Show HP Smart Array controller hardware inventory.
-Usage: $0 with one of the flags:
+Use smartshow with one of the flags:
  -c     Display controller detailed info
  -C     Display all controllers present
  -e     Display disk enclosure info